BelgianBiodiversityPlatform/python-dwca-reader/dwca/test/sample_files/description.rst

 * dwca-invalid-simple-toomuch: a simple DwCA comprising a single data file, EMX.xml but also a random file, making it invalid.
 * dwca-invalid-simple-two: a simple DwCA containing two files, but the non-data one is not named EML.xml, making the archive invalid.
 * dwca-simple-csv-notenclosed.zip: identical to dwca-simple-csv, except the data is not enclosed in double quotes.
+* dwca-nometadata.zip: an Archive that contains a Metafile, but no metadata (no metadata attribute in meta.xml, nor default EML.xml file)